In today’s article, we’re going to be answering a question that a lot of Nike Huarache fans ask “Are Huaraches running shoes?”

 Still No Swoosh

-I like how it creates this cross shape towards the back of the shoe.
-You’ll notice that that means there’s actually no room for a lateral swoosh on this, which is pretty unusual for a Nike shoe but the norm for Huaraches.
+You’ll notice that there’s actually no room for a lateral swoosh on this, which is pretty unusual for a Nike shoe but the norm for Huaraches.

 Instead, the only branding, apart from on the outsole, is a Nike text to the back on that heel clip and there is a special Huarache logo which is on the tongue.
 Although that tongue stamp is bigger than I’d like, it’s pretty inoffensive overall branding-wise.